-What is a location modifier/ geo-modifier?
+What is a Location / geo-modifier?

-Setting a Search Location in your Report
+Setting a Search Location in your report

-2) In the 'Search Settings' section, enter your search location in 'Set your Search Location (Google & Bing only)'
+2) In the 'Search Settings' section, enter your search location in 'Set your Search Location (Google & Bing only)'.

-3) Click 'Verify Location' to finish the process
+3) Click 'Verify Location' to finish the process.

 This Search Location is then set on the search engine to ensure that the search results are localized.